Rare, antiquarian, used & out-of-print books on Canada & Canadiana, for sale at Horizon Books.

 US$150. bookID # 12404

 SMYTHE, Frank S.; Climbs in the Canadian Rockies.
-London, Hodder and Stoughton, [1950], First edition, 8vo [23 x 15 cm]; ix, 260 pp, colored frontis, numerous plates from photos by author, maps, index, orig cloth, gilt spine title lettering, dj (quite chipped, tears), else near fine in fair dj.
+London, Hodder and Stoughton, [1950], First edition, 8vo [23 x 15 cm]; ix, 260 pp, colored frontis, numerous plates from photos by author, maps, index, original cloth, gilt spine title lettering, dj (quite chipped, tears), else near fine in fair dj.

 Neate 744.
 One of the greatest British mountain-climbers and first to ascend Kamet, Smythe describes his four months of climbing and observations of wildlife.